le-dat/IUH-TSE-CLUB-FE/README.md

 ## 🔑 Key Features

-- Beincom social
+- Dat Dashboard

   - Authentication: Sign-up, login, and logout functionality.
-Only authenticated users should be able to view posts.
+Only authenticated users should be able to view access dashboard.
-  - Commenting System: Click comment.
-Only authenticated users can leave comments on a post.
-  - Search: Search for posts by title or content.
-  - Filter: Filter option to sort posts based on date or number of comments on the detail post (click comment button).
-  - Pagination: When the user scrolls down, fetch API to add posts to the store by page (Home page)
+  - CRUD user managerment
-  - Responsive Design: Ensure the design is responsive for both desktop and mobile devices.
+  - Responsive for Mobile and PC
-  - Testing: Test functions using Jest.

 ## 🛠️ Tech Stack